Chart Color Schemes

 Rossmoyne features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.6% of all households, including 41.8% couples with children, 26.9% couples without children, and 8.2% single parent families.
-Non-family households comprise the remaining 22.4%, with lone person households at 22.4% and group households making up 0.3%.
-The median household size is 2.8 people, larger than the Greater Perth average of 2.7.
+Family households account for 77.6% of all households, including 41.8% couples with children, 26.9% couples without children, and 8.2% single parent families.
+Non-family households constitute the remaining 22.4%, with lone person households at 22.4% and group households comprising 0.3% of the total.
+The median household size is 2.8 people, which is larger than the Greater Perth average of 2.7.

 Frequently Asked Questions - Households